 The problem of structure in the Book of Revelation

-For a more itemized look at the structure of the Book of Revelation I refer the reader to the article in Wikipedia.
+For a more itemized and beautifully illustrated look at the structure of the Book of Revelation I refer the reader to the article in Wikipedia.

 Narrative Structure